Clostridium Difficile (C. difficile, C. diff) (cont.)

 IN THIS ARTICLE

 If an individual has watery diarrhea, especially after administration of antibiotics or a recent hospitalization, C. difficile colitis should be suspected.
-Your physician may need to be notified in order to properly evaluate the diarrhea.
+Your physician should be notified in order to properly evaluate the diarrhea.

 If the symptoms are severe, such as the presence of a high grade fever, severe diarrhea, moderate to severe abdominal pain, or signs of dehydration, hospitalization may be required for supportive care and treatment of the infection.